Subshifts of Finite Type with a Hole: Full shift with union of more than two cylinders as hole

 \subsection{Relationship between the escape rate and minimal period of the hole}

-In this section, we extend Theorem~\ref{thm:esc_min1} to the case when the hole corresponds to a union of $t\ge 2$ words each of length $p\ge 2$.
-We will obtain a lower bound on $q$ in terms of $t$.
+In this section, we extend Theorem~\ref{thm:esc_min1} to the case when the hole corresponds to a union of $t\ge 2$ cylinders based at words of length $p\ge 2$.
+We obtain a lower bound on $q$ in terms of $t$.

 \begin{thm} Suppose $t\ge 2$ and $q\ge 2$ satisfy